michaellinch/Natural_Language_Processing/README.md

 ## 🚀 Project Overview

-Customer reviews provide valuable information about product quality, customer satisfaction, and consumer preferences.
-This project applies several NLP techniques to thousands of Amazon Luxury Beauty reviews to answer key business questions:
+Customer reviews contain valuable insights into product quality, customer satisfaction, and purchasing behaviour.
+This project applies multiple NLP techniques to thousands of Amazon Luxury Beauty reviews to answer key business questions:

 - What overall sentiment do customers express?
 - Which words and product features appear most frequently?
 - Which brands, products, and entities are commonly mentioned?
 - What major discussion topics emerge from customer reviews?

-The project demonstrates a complete NLP workflow, from raw text preprocessing to business insight generation.
+The project demonstrates a complete NLP workflow, transforming raw review text into actionable business insights.

 ---